Cobord/abcdeez/xilem-cross-platform/README.md

   calls the `android_main` function from the `mobile` crate.
 - iOS also uses the `mobile` crate but compiles is a library(using `cdylib`) which is then called by an Objective-C file in `ios-src`.
-There's an XCode project in `xilem_example_mobile.xcodeproj` that includes the required files and which calls `build_rust_deps.sh` during build to compile the rust code.
+There's an XCode project in `xilem_abcdeez_mobile.xcodeproj` that includes the required files and which calls `build_rust_deps.sh` during build to compile the rust code.
 - There's a separate crate for the desktop build since cargo-apk fails if the mobile project contains a binary target.
 It's a normal cargo project